-Current owners and entrepreneurs, David Doepel and Barbara Connell are dedicated to revitalising Melville Park.
+Owners and entrepreneurs, David Doepel and Barbara Connell, are dedicated to revitalising Melville Park.

-They have re-established the farm, growing heirloom vegetables and herbs, plus grazing cattle and dairy cows whilst caring for the Brunswick River riparian zone.
-Other initiatives include establishing a cheese factory and distillery.
+They have re-established the farm, growing heirloom vegetables and herbs, grazing cattle and dairy cows, and caring for the Brunswick River riparian zone.

-The historic barn will soon become the barrel ageing room for a new distillery.
-Here they will feature Calvados-style apple brandy, whiskey, and a traditional vodka from on-farm-grown sugar beets and potatoes.
+The historic barn will soon become the barrel-ageing room for a new distillery.
+Here, they will feature Calvados-style apple brandy, whiskey, and traditional vodka made from on-farm sugar beets and potatoes.

 History